soumili-123/Ludo_game/README.md

 ## Description:
   This is a basic Ludo game , which can be played by four players , the settings and managements of the game is exactly like real Ludo game .
-  Any one can easity play this game if they knows the basics rules of this games .
+  Any one can easily play this game if they knows the basics rules of this games .

 ## Features:
   *There is distinct home areas for each player.